ROADSHOWS FOR LAW FIRMS - TIPS TO MAKE THEM EFFECTIVE

 However, whilst well executed roadshows can be hugely effective, others can be a waste of time and money.

 Here are ILFS top tips on making Roadshows work for you and your law firm.
+You can also view our short video on the subject here.

 1. Don’t always go for the obvious venues